About the Pool

 - To ensure that funds are available to meet the financial demands of claims and expenses, rates and loss reserves we are reviewed twice a year by an accredited actuarial firm.
 We further require an annual financial audit by a reputable Certified Public Accountant firm so members can be assured that the Pool is financially sound and solvent.

 - Real and personal property is regularly appraised at no cost to participating members with detailed reports provided to document values to ensure full coverage for replacement cost (or reproduction cost for historic properties).

 - The Pool has a network of property adjusters across the state to respond to any property losses that occur.
 Sedgwick CMS also has specialized CAT teams to assist in case of major disasters.

 - Pooling is a means of risk sharing among members.
-While pooling is not insurance, the Pool purchases insurance coverage to limit the impact of severe or frequent losses.
+While pooling is not insurance, the Pool purchases reinsurance coverage to limit the impact of severe or frequent losses.

 - Proactive risk management and loss control activities include concentrated attention to reducing exposures related to the operation of emergency vehicles and law enforcement detention centers with an emphasis on policy and procedures.

-- Members have access free of charge to a wide range of written and video resources to assist them with establishing and implementing effective safety management programs.
+- Members have access free of charge to a wide range of risk control services that continue to be developed, initiated, and expanded:

-- It is the policy of the NCACC Liability and Property Pool to provide its Members prompt, high quality, cost effective legal representation.
+- It is the policy of the NCACC Liability & Property Pool to provide its Members prompt, high quality, cost effective legal representation.